 Hit enter to search or ESC to close

 While each centre has its own unique identity, we work closely with our neighbouring Busy Bees McGarvey Road centre to support one another and the wider community.
 Both centres are guided by our core values of Whānau (Family), Respect, Adventure, and Passion.
-Busy Bees Douglas Street is conveniently located just around the corner from McGarvey Road, with Allandale Primary School and Whakatāne High School within walking distance.
+We are conveniently located just around the corner from McGarvey Road, with Allandale Primary School and Whakatāne High School within walking distance.
 We warmly welcome whānau to visit and experience our centres for themselves.

-Our unique centre has the bonus of two Montessori-inspired classrooms.
-These two classes provide Montessori activities and resources, with the ability to weave free play as the children desire.
 Our on site swimming pool helps to encourage children's water confidence, safety, and other benefits including improved physical, emotional, social and cognitive development.

 Pounamu & Kea (Under 2s)